Philip Charles Horn ('05)

 At graduation Mr. Martin wrote: "'Was man mühelos erreicht, ist gewöhnlich aber nicht der Mühe wert.'
 I have never experienced a more friendly, helpful faculty as I have at TTU.
 The language classes are the perfect size to develop language skills and I never felt as if I was just another face lost in the crowd or a name on a clip board.
 I've thoroughly enjoyed my time learning German, making friends in the German field and other language students, and relaxing in the €uro Café."

 Michael Oettinger ('07)

-Photo of Michael Oettinger Michael was born and raised in McMinnville TN and graduated from Warren County High School there.
+Mr. Oettinger was born and raised in McMinnville TN and graduated from Warren County High School there.

 In the summer of 2003 he spent two months in Romania as a missionary.
 Although his major is Spanish, he feels that the time he was in Romania helped him really develop a love for foreign languages.
 He writes that he was able to learn a decent amount of Romanian for the short period he was there, and everyone over there commented on his learning ability.
 Soon after that he decided to pursue a degree in foreign languages.